-After bleeding the system, tighten the screw (11).

-Put back the filling cap (3).

-- 12 -Extend the boom, arm and bucket cylinders completely, as indicated in the figure, and remove the filling cap (3).
-Put back the cap and pressurize the inside of the tank by lowering the equipment to the ground. - 13 -Make sure that all the control levers are in neutral and let the engine idle for 2÷3 minutes before operating the work equipment.
+- 8 Loosen the drain screw (8) positioned on the hydraulic pump until no air bubbles can be noticed in the oil flowing out of the screw.
+Use a 6 mm spanner. - After bleeding the oil, tighten the screw (8). - 9 Extend the boom, arm and bucket cylinders completely as indicated in the figure and remove the filling cap (1).
+Put back the cap and pressurize the inside of the tank lowering the equipment to the ground. - 10-Make sure that all the control levers are in neutral and let the engine idle for 2-3 minutes before operating the work equipment.

-Move each piston more than once in order to deaerate the system; check again and top up if necessary.
+Move each piston more than once in order to deaerate the system; check the level again and top up if necessary.